oishylea/Flutter-To-Do-List-App/README.md

 # Flutter Task Management App 💻💖

-A simple and intuitive task management app built with ❤️ using the Flutter framework during the semester break 2023/2024.
+A simple and intuitive task management app using the Flutter framework during the semester break 2023/2024.

 ## Features 🌟